-While the Value plan has cheaper premiums, its deductible is higher than the Classic plan.
+While the Value plan has cheaper premiums, its medical out-of-pocket-limit are higher than the Classic plan.
 Otherwise, they have identical networks and similar coverage costs.
-For example, a visit to your primary care doctor costs $15 with the Classic plan and $20 with the Value plan.
+For example, a visit to your primary care doctor costs $15 with the Classic plan and $30 with the Value plan.

 The SoundChoice plan and CDHP both offer premiums that are considerably cheaper than the Classic and Value plans.

 The CDHP is a high-deductible style plan, which means that in return for taking on the financial risk of a high deductible, you pay a significantly lower premium.
 You also get a Health Savings Account to help pay for medical costs.
 Learn more about how CDHPs and HSAs work.

 With coinsurance, the costs you pay for services are calculated as a percentage (for example, 20 percent).
 Insurance pays the remaining percentage of the cost.
 With copayments, on the other hand, you pay a fixed amount (for example, $20).

 Generally, you’ll pay coinsurance after your visit the doctor, when the bill arrives in the mail.
 Copayments are usually made at the doctor’s office, when you get the service.

 While plans using coinsurance are more common, some people prefer plans with copayments because costs are more predictable.